Car Loses Power While Driving + Check Engine Light

 Why does my car lose power while driving and the check engine light is on?

-Usually because the engine is not making normal power under load.
-Misfires, lean conditions, rich conditions, fuel delivery problems, and catalytic-converter-related issues are some of the most common reasons.
+Usually because the engine cannot make normal power under load.
+The most common causes are misfires, lean or rich conditions, fuel delivery problems, or exhaust restrictions.

 Is it safe to drive if my car loses power while driving?